What is a Stationary Bike?

 By and large exercise bikes, static bikes, stationary and indoor fitness bikes mean the same thing so, despite all the different types of bikes, the advantages and disadvantages are often relatively similar.
 The title of this post, for example, could easily have been the benefits of exercise bikes so don't get too caught up in the semantics.

-Cardiovascular health is so important.
+4. Cardiovascular health is so important and static bikes get the heart pumping.
 We can't see inside our chests so it's hard to see the damage that a poor diet or unhealthy lifestyle can be contributing.
 Cycling is a superb way to improve your heart health.
 The heart is a muscle and the fitter you become, the fitter it becomes, too.
 Studies have shown that taking up indoor or outdoor cycling can actually reverse heart damage in middle-aged adults.
 Which is incredible.

 Disadvantages of static bikes